 Ethical values, corporate culture and behaviour and respect is not negotiable, and the Company promotes and supports a proper corporate culture based on ethical values and behaviour towards fellow team members and the organisation’s stakeholders and shareholders.

 Issues of bribery and corruption are taken seriously, the Company has a zero-tolerance approach to bribery and corruption and has an anti-bribery and corruption policy in place to protect the Company, its employees and those third parties to which the business engages with.
 The policy is provided to staff upon joining the business and training is provided to ensure that all employees within the business are aware of the importance of preventing bribery and corruption.

 Each employee is required to sign an agreement to confirm that they will comply with the policies.
 Annually staff are provided with refresher courses to ensure that the issues of bribery and corruption remain at the forefront of people’s mind.
 There are strong financial controls across the business to ensure ongoing monitoring and early detection.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-    The Board had one formal meeting during the year under review.
-Papers are circulated well in advance of the meetings, giving directors ample time to review the documentation and enabling an effective meeting.
+The Board aims to have four formal meeting during the year.
+Board packs are circulated well in advance of the meetings, giving directors ample time to review the documentation and enabling an effective meeting.
 Resulting actions are tracked for appropriate delivery and follow up.